 It has also been proposed, as a result of his strategy, to increase overall participation in football from 45% to 60% of the world population, at all levels (players, coaches, referees and fans).
 And to double the number of women playing football worldwide to 60 million within 10 years, through the development and implementation of a strategy to make women’s football a mass sport, similar to men’s football.
 To this end, FIFA will give its member federations up to $315 million to encourage the organization of youth and professional women’s leagues.

-The FC Barcelona Master in Football Business by Johan Cruyff Institute, starting in May, will deliver world-class teaching, learning and research in football business.
+The Master in Football Business in partnership with FC Barcelona, starting in May, will deliver world-class teaching, learning and research in football business.
 The program will focus on the unique aspects of the football industry, offering excellent and up to date knowledge from the Johan Cruyff Institute and providing students the opportunity to engage with FC Barcelona through lectures, visits, case studies, projects, management games and networking.Sign Up

 Infantino has put New Zealander Sarai Bareman in charge of managing women’s football.
 After being financial director of the Samoa Football Federation and chief operating officer of the Oceania Football Confederation, she was the only woman to be part of the 2016 FIFA Reform Committee.

 The person in charge of implementing the deep restructuring that the Italian leader is undertaking is also a woman.
 Senegalese diplomat Fatma Samoura is the first woman to hold the position of secretary-general of FIFA and is the person who will help it make the shift towards transparency.
 The organization is now structured in two different blocks: one for generating commercial revenue and carrying out the administrative work, and another that is focused on the development of football and organizing competitions.